 Though millions of people follow their favorite blogs by using one of the dozens of feed readers we mentioned above, there are many more people who have no idea what RSS is or why we're boring them talking about it right now.
 How can you keep these visitors notified that you've added a new post to your blog?

 The best way is to be where your potential readers and followers already are: Facebook and Twitter.
 Though there are plenty of other social networks that come and go, these two remain by far the most likely places to actually interact with real human beings who are interested in what you have to say.

 Encouraging people to follow you on Facebook or Twitter means that when you link back to your blog post (or anything else) there'll be plenty of people there to interact with that link.
 The best way to gain blog followers on FB is to create a Fan page and add a Like button that is connected to it to your blog sidebar.
 This tutorial shows how easy it is to do just that.

-As to Twitter, adding a short version of your Twitter feed to the site should do the trick.
+As for Twitter, adding a short version of your Twitter feed to the site should do the trick.
 And we've also written a guide that shows how to do that.

 What about letting visitors sign up for an email list that automatically pings them when you create a new blog post?
 We don't recommend it.
-There are several reasons why we don't, but the main one is that aside from Google's rapidly aging, and likely to be canceled at any minute, Feedburner service, there isn't am automated email notification system that will ping subscribers every time you publish a post.
+There are several reasons why we don't, but the main one is that aside from Google's Feedburner service, there isn't an automated email notification system that will ping subscribers every time you publish a post.